OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 - Castellated Holes = No<br/>
 - No advanced options<br/>

+Note 1 - If ordering under 50 units you can use single PCB.
+For orders of more than 50 units JLCPCB will require you to make a larger plate for them.
+I have compared the costs of doing this for runs in the hundreds and there is only a very small decrease in price over ordering 50 single PCBs at a time.
+Ordering the 50 single PCBs has the added bonus of coming as individual pieces which do not require additional processing like the plated ones will.

+Note 2 - This adds around $1 to the total cost of the order and is 100% worth doing as it will allow you one last chance to catch any issues that may have popped up.

+Note 3 - This adds a small cost to the boards but removes the JLCPCB order number.
+If you are looking to make a run as cheap as possible you can leave this on and either let them place it on the board or add `JLCJLCJLCJLC` somewhere on the board in silk screen and they will place the order number there.

 5 - Choose the following options for the PCB assembly
 - PCBA Type = Economic (note 4)<br/>
 - Assembly Side = Top Side<br/>
 - PCBA Qty = (however large your run will be, minimum of 2)<br/>
 - Tooling holes = Added by Customer<br/>
 - Confirm Parts Placement = Yes (note 5)<br/>

+Note 4 - Economic assembly is much cheaper on smaller batch runs of 10-30 units.
+Standard assembly will yield less dead on arrival boards but is more expensive to have done.
+On average I expect a 5-10% failure rate on the boards from JLC so please factor in that when making your order.

+Note 5 - This adds around $1 to the total cost of the order and is 100% worth doing as they will check the placement of all SMD parts and make any necessary changes or reach out if there are concerns.
+I cannot stress enough that this is the best $1 you will spend for the piece of mind of not messing up an entire batch.

 6 - Make sure you have read the terms and conditions of JLCPCB assembly service and then click on the `Confirm` button if you agree <br/>